365businessdev/docs/docs/en-us/365-business-e-invoice/import-assistant.md

 * Incorrect assignment of units of measure to items.

 <div class="alert alert-notice">
-	<i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Important</strong>The assignment of items and G/L accounts is done individually for each vendor to prevent incorrect automatic linking of similar item or G/L account numbers.
+	<i class="fa-light fa-hand-point-up fa-lg"></i>
+    <strong>Good to know</strong>The assignment of items and G/L accounts is done individually for each vendor to prevent incorrect automatic linking of similar item or G/L account numbers.
 	<br/>Units of measure, on the other hand, are stored in "E-Document Services" under "365 ZUGFERD" and "Import Mapping".
 </div>

 <div class="alert alert-info">
-	<i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong>Once an item, G/L account, or unit of measure is assigned, it will be automatically recognized and applied by 365 business E-Invoice for recurring items, G/L accounts, and units.
+	<i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i>
+    <strong>Info</strong>Once an item, G/L account, or unit of measure is assigned, it will be automatically recognized and applied by 365 business E-Invoice for recurring items, G/L accounts, and units.
 </div>

 <div class="alert alert-info">
-	<i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong>Existing item assignments can be removed via the "Item References", and G/L account assignments via "Text-to-Account Mapping" for each vendor.
+	<i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i>
+    <strong>Info</strong>Existing item assignments can be removed via the "Item References", and G/L account assignments via "Text-to-Account Mapping" for each vendor.
 	<br/>The removal of unit of measure assignments, however, is done in "E-Document Services" under "365 ZUGFERD" and "Import Mapping".
 </div>